Memento Mori World Tour

-The Memento Mori World Tour is an upcoming worldwide concert tour by English electronic music band Depeche Mode in support of the group's 15th studio album, Memento Mori.
-The tour is set to commence on 23 March 2023.
-This will be the first concert tour to not feature keyboardist Andy Fletcher.
+The Memento Mori World Tour was a worldwide concert tour by the English electronic band Depeche Mode in support of the band's fifteenth studio album, Memento Mori.
+The tour began on 23 March 2023 and concluded on 8 April 2024.
+This marked the first concert tour not to feature keyboardist Andy Fletcher, who died in 2022.

 The tour was first announced on 4 October 2022, along with the Memento Mori album announcement at an event in Berlin.
 A third leg of the tour for North America was announced on 16 February 2023, with 34 additional shows.